Related pages

 ..but first, the good news.

 Before getting to the reality checks, there is some good news.
-By the time we got to the CES show in Las Vegas in January there were perhaps ninety tablets on show from different manufacturers, the majority running some form of Google's Android platform.
-From amongst these some serious and entertaining tablets have emerged some of which have joined our recommended list.
+By the time we got to the CES show in Las Vegas in January there were perhaps ninety tabs on show from different manufacturers, the majority running some form of Google's Android platform.
+From amongst these some serious and entertaining products have emerged some of which have joined our recommended list.

-There is also a good crop of new tablets due for release over the next few weeks.
-AmoThe Sony Tablet Sngst these, the HTC Jetstream and the Samsung Galaxy Tab 7.7 look very promising together with a pair of tablets from Lenovo (the Ideapad and the Thinkpad) and a pair of tablets from Sony (called "S" and "P").
+There is also a good crop of new offerings due for release over the next few weeks.
+AmoThe Sony Tablet Sngst these, the HTC Jetstream and the Samsung Galaxy Tab 7.7 look very promising together with a pair of tablets from each of Lenovo (the Ideapad and the Thinkpad) and Sony (called "S" and "P").
 Last, but almost certainly not least, the tiny Samsung Galaxy Note with a screen of just 5.3" could show many users what Android can do in a format larger than the average smartphone.

 The single, dominant event of the year, though, has been the launch of Apple's iPad 2.
 In another sparkling display of how to blend technical know-how with a gut-feel for what the market wants, someone at Apple (Steve Jobs?) decided to deliver less than almost anybody had predicted, but crucially at a lower than expected price of around $500.